jippi/hashi-ui/README.md

 docker run -e NOMAD_ADDR=...
 NOMAD_PORT=... -p 8000:3000 iverberk/nomad-ui
 ```

+The user interface will be accessible on localhost, port 8000.
+Adjust the Docker
+run parameters as needed.

-NOMAD_ADDR and NOMAD_PORT should point to the correct location of your Nomad
+NOMAD_ADDR (IP or DNS name) and NOMAD_PORT should point to the correct location of your Nomad
 server.
 If you have a Node environment you can also build the production version
 yourself with: